Good reduction of three-point Galois covers: Stable reduction of covers

-The meaning of ``multiplicative type" is made clear in the proposition below. \begin{prop} If $f: Y \to X$ is of multiplicative type with $G = \ints/p^s \rtimes \ints/m$, then any semistable model $f^{ss}$ has multiplicative reduction (\S\ref{Smultred}) above every irreducible component of $\ol{X}^{adm}$. \end{prop}
+The term ``multiplicative type" is closely related to multiplicative reduction, as the next proposition shows. \begin{prop} If $f: Y \to X$ is of multiplicative type with $G = \ints/p^s \rtimes \ints/m$, then any semistable model $f^{ss}$ has multiplicative reduction (\S\ref{Smultred}) above every irreducible component of $\ol{X}^{adm}$. \end{prop}

 \begin{proof} If $s = 1$, then this follows from \cite[Proposition 1.3]{We:mc} and \cite[p.\ 190]{Ra:pg} (see proof of \cite[Corollary 1.5]{We:mc}).
 If $s \geq 1$, then $f$ has a quotient $\ints/p \rtimes \ints/m$-cover $h: W \to X$, which is also of multiplicative type.
 Thus any semistable model $h^{ss}$ of $h$ has multiplicative reduction above all of $\ol{X}^{adm}$.
-This implies each irreducible component of $\ol{X}^{adm}$ is a $p^s$-component for $f$.
+This implies that each irreducible component of $\ol{X}^{adm}$ is a $p^s$-component for $f$.
 Let $K^{ss}/K$ be a finite extension over which $f^{ss}$ is defined.
 Since $K^{ss}$ has algebraically closed residue field, Lemma \ref{Lpimpliespn} implies that $f^{ss}$ has multiplicative reduction over all of $\ol{X}^{adm}$. \end{proof}